ctyeong/IO-GEN/README.md

 Note that each image file visualizes the horizontal and the vertical optical flows side-by-side.

 ### Examples with different colormaps

+Synthetic outputs from four different colormaps are displayed below.
+For each colormap, a pair of optical flows are exported side-by-side in an image file.

 Spectral             |  gist_heat
 :-------------------:|:--------------------:
 ![](Imgs/ex_sp1.jpg) | ![](Imgs/ex_gi2.jpg)